pouchdb-community/pouchdb-replication-stream/README.md

 });
 ```

-If you aren't using Browserify, you can download `MemoryStream` from [https://wzrd.in/standalone/memorystream@latest](https://wzrd.in/standalone/memorystream@latest).
+If you aren't using [Browserify](http://browserify.org/), you can download `MemoryStream` from [https://wzrd.in/standalone/memorystream@latest](https://wzrd.in/standalone/memorystream@latest).

 Dumping to a string
 ---

 You can use [`concat-stream`](https://github.com/maxogden/concat-stream) to read in the entire
 stream and dump it to a string.
-This will also work in the browser if you browserify it.

 Example: